 Personal Taxation in Belgium

 According to Belgian law and regulations, your worldwide private income is only taxable if you actually reside in Belgium.
-In most cases, your income can be structured in a favourable way.
-On top of that, some important exceptions apply, such as no tax on capital gains.
+Some important exceptions apply, such as no tax on capital gains.

 Appropriate tax planning gives you a number of important tax advantages.
-In some cases, income earned outside Belgium is not taxable at all.
 There are an extensive number of treaties with over 80 countries designed to avoid double taxation.

 Main Tax Benefits for Private Persons resident in Belgium

 The following are the key benefits of tax residence in Belgium: